thealphadollar/GDrive_Sync/main/docs/readme.txt

 The parameters that can be used are:

-* -init :
+* -reset :

-Initiate GDrive_Sync and give it the read and write permissions to your Google Drive.
+Reset GDrive_Sync and give it the read and write permissions to your Google Drive.
 Automatically executed at the first run of GDrive_Sync.

+* -start :

+Start the automatic GDrive syncing of the folders set as upload directories.

+* -stop :

+Stop the automatic GDrive syncing of the folders set as upload directories.

+* -status :

+Shows whether GDrive is uploading automatically or not.

 * -version :